 Field-hunting tip

-Look in alkaline igneous pegmatites country — that is the host setting where frankamenite typically forms.
+Look in alkaline igneous pegmatites country, the host setting where frankamenite typically forms.
 If you start seeing kalsilite, potassian feldspar, aegirine in float, you are in the right ground.
 Field specimens usually show a fibrous, acicular, prismatic habit, so train your eye for that shape before scanning the outcrop.